No products in the cart

 NAD+ Research

-NAD+ and Anti-aging
+NAD+ and Cellular Aging

-Mitochondria are considered the powerhouse of the body.
-They serve as a platform for primary metabolic functions such as intracellular signaling and regulation of innate immunity.
-These processes are directly affected by mitochondrial senescence and ultimately alter cellular metabolism, inflammation, and even stem cell activity.[1]
-These altogether reduce the pace of healing following an injury.
-This illustrates the extent to which mitochondria are involved in age-related tissue and organ function decline.
-Potentially manipulating mitochondrial activity can slow, cease or even reverse the process of aging.
-A deficiency of NAD+ in the cell appears to induce a pseudo-hypoxic state which interrupts signaling within the nucleus.
-Studies have suggested that NAD+ supplementation may help in reversing at least some of the age-related decline in the function of mitochondria.[2]
-The scientists concluded that “raising NAD+ levels in old mice restores mitochondrial function to that of a young mouse in a SIRT1-dependent manner.”
+A deficiency of NAD+ in the cell appears to induce a pseudo-hypoxic state, which interrupts signaling within the nucleus.[2]
+The scientists suggest that “raising NAD+ levels in old mice restores mitochondrial function to that of a young mouse in a SIRT1-dependent manner.”
 The mechanism underlying this property appears to involve the activation of the SIRT 1 function, whereby a gene encodes an enzyme called Sirtuin-1 (NAD+ dependent Deacetylase Sirtuin-1).
-Sirtuin-1 then may regulate the mediators involved in metabolism, inflammation, the longevity of cells, and the processes linked to stress.[3]
+Sirtuin-1 then may regulate the mediators involved in metabolism, inflammation, and the longevity of cells.[3]

-The decline in muscle function related to age is associated with mitochondrial senescence.
-It occurs in two steps.
-The first, reversible, step involves declined expression of mitochondrial genes.
-These genes are responsible for oxidative phosphorylation (the process by which mitochondria produce energy).
-The second, irreversible, step consists of a decline in genes responsible for oxidative phosphorylation in the nucleus.
-Mice experiments have observed an apparent step 1 reversal with the administration of NAD+ before the cell progresses to step 2.[4]
+The endogenous decline in muscle cell function is associated with mitochondrial senescence.
+Scientists consider that the decline occurs in two steps.
+The first, to some extent reversible, involves declined expression of mitochondrial genes.
+These genes appear to be responsible for oxidative phosphorylation (the process by which mitochondria produce energy).
+The second, irreversible, consists of a decline in genes responsible for oxidative phosphorylation in the nucleus.

+Experiments using murine models have reported an apparent step 1 reversal with the exposure of additional NAD+ before the cell progresses to step 2.[5]
 The mechanism behind this intervention in mitochondrial aging may involve stabilizing the activity of Peroxisome Proliferator-activated Receptor Gamma Co-activator 1-alpha (PGC-1-alpha).
-Studies have suggested that the effect mentioned above produced in the mitochondria may be similar to exercise on the mitochondria of skeletal muscles.[5]
+Studies have suggested that the action mentioned above produced in the mitochondria may be similar to exercise on the mitochondria of skeletal muscles.[6]

-NAD+ is a cofactor that may play a significant neuroprotective role.[6]
-It appears to do so by improving mitochondrial function and reducing the production of Reactive Oxidative Stress (ROS).
-ROS is responsible for inflammatory changes associated with injury and degenerative changes associated with aging.
-This association provides its basis for treating certain neurodegenerative diseases such as Alzheimer’s, Huntington’s, and Parkinson’s disease.
-Research conducted on mice suggested the potential for NAD+ to protect against progressive motor deficits and the death of dopamine-producing cells in the substantia nigra.[7]
-According to the researchers “These results add credence to the beneficial role of NAD against parkinsonian neurodegeneration in mouse models of PD, provide evidence for the potential of NAD for the prevention of PD, and suggest that NAD prevents pathological changes in PD via decreasing mitochondrial dysfunctions.”
-The research findings implied that although NAD+ doesn’t appear to alleviate the symptoms, it may slow the progression if not entirely prevent the development of Parkinson’s disease.
+Research conducted on mice suggested the potential for NAD+ to protect against progressive motor deficits and the death of dopamine-producing cells in the substantia nigra.[8]
+According to the researchers, “These results add credence to the beneficial role of NAD against parkinsonian neurodegeneration in mouse models of PD, provide evidence for the potential of NAD for the prevention of PD, and suggest that NAD prevents pathological changes in PD via decreasing mitochondrial dysfunctions.”
+The research findings implied that although NAD+ doesn’t appear to alleviate the symptoms, it may slow the progress of if not entirely mitigate, the development of Parkinson’s disease.

 NAD+ and Inflammation